-The tyres on a bicycle support the bicycle and its rider, which have a combined mass of 80.0 kg.
-The tyres are perfectly flexible and support the weight of the bicycle and the rider by pressure alone.
-Calculate the total area of the tyres in contact with the ground if the gauge pressure in the tyres is Pa.
+The tires on a bicycle support the bicycle and its rider, which have a combined mass of 80.0 kg.
+The tires are perfectly flexible and support the weight of the bicycle and the rider by pressure alone.
+Calculate the total area of the tires in contact with the ground if the gauge pressure in the tires is Pa.

 What magnitude force must be exerted on the master cylinder of a hydraulic lift to support the weight of a car with a mass of 2 500 kg resting on a second cylinder?
 The master cylinder’s diameter is 2.50 cm and the second cylinder’s diameter is 25.0 cm.